-A lot comes to mind when considering a new timepiece.
-Like what the price or style, but watch materials should also be right up there on the list.
-So what should your watch be made of?
+A lot comes to mind when considering a new timepiece like the price or style.
+However, watch materials should also be right up there on the list.
+So, what should your watch be made of?
 Well, let’s delve into this watch guide for distinct types of watch materials that go into making high-quality watches.

 Stainless Steel for Lasting Durability

 If you’re looking for a watch, you’ll likely be browsing a bunch of steel models, as stainless steel is the most used material in watches today.
 One big reason for its popularity is durability, as stainless steel has a serious ability to resist corrosion.
 It’s lightweight and more affordable than gold.
 Stainless steel eclipsed when it came into wide use at the dawn of the 1930s.
 With polished or brushed finishes, stainless steel watches do have slight downsides.
 They can scratch and dent more easily than some other more-durable materials.
 But stainless steel is still plenty tough!